albacoretuna/how-to-annoy-a-web-developer/README.md

-## Chapter Five  - If You Are a Designer
+## Section 3  - If You Are a Designer
 Being a designer, you can help web developers make amazing websites with eye catching visual effects.
 However this won't prevent you to enjoy annoying web developers as part of your job.
 Here are some tips to help you with that.

 ### Never Be Happy With The Results